syncfusion-content/javascript-docs/js/Diagram/Group.md

 <tr>
 <td>
 It arranges the child elements based on the child element’s position and size properties.</td><td>
 Each container has a predefined behaviour to measure and arrange its child elements.
-Canvas and stack containers are supported in diagram.</td></tr>
+Canvas and stack containers are supported in the Diagram.</td></tr>
 <tr>
 <td>
 Padding, Min and Max Size properties are not applicable for basic group.</td><td>